-Besides vocal mixing – I would say the most common question I read about on the internet is how to manage the low end.
+Besides vocal mixing, I’d say the most common question I read about on the internet is how to manage low end.
 The kick and bass, or whatever else might be occupying that area, is the weight and power of a track.
 In addition, it’s often the rhythmic backbone.

 People tend to have a lot of trouble with low end, and I think there are two specific reasons why:

-2) Frequency Perception.
 If you set a bass signal at equal amplitude with a mid-range signal, you’ll perceive the bass signal as being quieter (see Fletcher-Munson Curves).
 This means it takes more juice for the low end to come out booming.
 Especially if you’re going head first into some heavy compression, which is often the case for Dance and Hip Hop music.
 But hey, how important is having a big low end in Dance and Hip Hop?
-Oh wait….
+Oh wait…

 So how do we get the low end focused and big?